Connect to a cloud server

 To be able to connect to a cloud server via SSH or RDP, the server must have internet access:

-- or via a public subnet.
+- via a public subnet.

 View connection settings

-- public IP address — from the top menu, click Products → Cloud Servers → server page → Ports tab → in the port card, click next to the public IP address;
+- public IP address — from the top menu, click Products → Cloud Servers → Server page → Ports tab → in the port card, click next to the public IP address;

 Connect via SSH